OrLeviteh/InstagramFeed/README.md

 *if the RSS feed is empty the page will be empty!!*

 For a gallery that will last forever of all the pictures with that tag:
-GalleryOfAll.html pulls from Statigram = all images.
+GalleryOfAll.html pulls from Statigram, so it pulls all images, not just the latest 20.
 It takes at least 10 min to upload a new image.
 It currently requests a new pull every 2 min.
 Change that in the feedFull.js file.
 Set the tag you want by changing feedFull.php